-Task Force South was organized in July 1968 to increase pressure on enemy forces operating in the four southern provinces of II Corps.
-It is a force made up of combat units from the 4th Infantry Division, 173rd and the 101st Airborne Division (Airmobile) with armor, helicopter and artillery support.
-Task Force South's command element is co-located with the Light Infantry Command Post of the Army of the Republic of Vietnam (ARVN) 23rd Infantry Division.
+Task Force South was organized in July 1968, to increase pressure on enemy forces operating in the four southern provinces of II Corps.
+It is a force made up of combat units from the 4th Infantry Division, 173d and the 101st, with armor, helicopter and artillery support.
+Task Force South's command element is co-located with the Light Infantry Command Post of the Army of the Republic of Vietnam (ARVN) 23d Infantry Division.
 Coordinated operations have resulted.

-II FIELD FORCE, VIETNAM
+II FIELD FORCE

-Since its arrival in Vietnam, on March 15, 1966, II Field Force, Vietnam, has grown into the largest combat command in the world.
+Since its arrival in Vietnam, on March 15, 1966, II Field Force has grown into the largest combat command in the world.

 Though only three years old, II Field Force, Vietnam, traces a proud lineage to its predecessor, XXII U.S. Army Corps.
-Prior to its inactivation at the end of World War II, XXII Corps saw action in the Rhineland and in various central European campaigns.
+Prior to its inactivation at the end of World War II, XXII U.S. Army Corps saw action in the Rhineland and in various central European campaigns.
 When reactivated at Ft.
 Hood, Texas, in January 1966, the command received its new name, II Field Force.

-Upon arrival in Vietnam, II Field Force had operational control of five major units: the 1st and 25th infantry divisions, the 173rd Airborne Brigade, the 12th Combat Aviation Group and the 23rd Artillery Group.
+Upon arrival in Vietnam, II Field Force had operational control of five major units: the 1st and 25th Infantry Divisions, the 173d Airborne Brigade, the 12th Combat Aviation Group and the 23d Artillery Group.

 During the following three years, numerous U.S. and Free World Military Forces came under II Field Force's control.
-Currently operating under II Field Force operational control are such diverse units as the 25th Infantry Division, the 1st Cavalry Division (Airmobile), the 11th Armored Cavalry Regiment, the 1st Australian Task Force, the Royal Thai Black Panther Regiment and the Capitol Military Assistance Command (CMAC).
+Currently operating under II Field Force operational control are such diverse units as the 25th Infantry Division, the 1st Infantry Division, the 1st Cavalry Division (Airmobile), the 11th Armored Cavalry Regiment, the 1st Australian Task Force, the Royal Thai Black Panther Regiment and the Capitol Military Assistance Command (CMAC).

-Also with II Field Force are the 199th Light Infantry Brigade and the 3rd Brigade, 9th Infantry Division.
-The 23rd and 54th Artillery Groups, the 12th Combat Aviation Group and the 20th Engineer Brigade provide support for the II Field Force combat units.
+Also with II Field Force are the 199th Light Infantry Brigade, the 3d Brigade, 82d Airborne and the 3d Brigade, 9th Infantry Division.
+The 23d and 54th Artillery Groups, the 12th Combat Aviation Group and the 20th Engineer Brigade provide support for the II Field Force Combat units.